egwuregwu/file-shuffler/README.md

 Don't recommend executing it several times, as it will lead to files having multiple prefixes, removing which is not yet implemented.

 ### Compiling
-just compile it with your compiler of choice, e.g.
+just compile the main code file with your compiler of choice, e.g.
 ```
 gcc -o shuffler shuffler.c
 ```